Skip to main content

 Propelling Forward: Four Paddles

-We aspire to advance activities within the Melanesian Ocean Reserve through the following four programmatic paddles:
+All that we are advancing and implementing within the Melanesian Ocean Reserve fall under one of the following four programmatic paddles:

 1. VATA – Voyaging, Alliance, Trade and Autonomy